mpowa705/Arcurve-Challenge/README.md

 # Arcurve-Challenge
-This is my fix for the Arcurve 2018 intership challenge, with commenting explaining all changes.
+This is my fix for the Arcurve 2018 intership challenge, with comments explaining all changes.